Chapter 3: The Blue Garden

 She began walking quickly, scanning the island, her eyes moving from tree to shoreline, from shadow to light.
 “Sal…” she whispered, her voice barely steady.

-A witch’s black cat could communicate with their witch almost like two people having a conversation—but only when it mattered.
+A witch’s black cat could communicate with their witch almost like two people having a conversation, but only when it mattered.
 When a witch was young, the bond was quieter, more restrained; the cat did not speak often, only when something was truly important.
-Marisol hoped, more than anything, that this was one of those moments.
-She searched between the trees, along the edge of the beach, whispering his name as she moved, until finally she found him sitting on a rock near the shoreline.
+Sal himself was also young, too young for the connection.
+He was barely 8 months old.

 “Sal,” she said softly, almost afraid of being heard, “what’s going on?
 Are we in La Azulita… or what is this place?”